52 Weird and Unique Things To Do In Tokyo

 38. Stay overnight or have a "rest" in a love hotel

 Tokyo and Japan in general are known for an interesting (efficient and convenient) hotel option called Love Hotels.
 Love hotels in Japan started off as places for couples to have a little privacy, to engage in “adult activities”.
-But with amenities like hot tubs, karaoke machines, rentable costumes, and room service food and drinks, love hotels have become a fun place to hang out with friends and hold events too.
+But with amenities like hot tubs, karaoke machines, rentable costumes, room service food and drinks, love hotels have become a fun place to hang out with friends and hold events too.

 Love hotel rooms can be booked in-person for anywhere from 20 minutes (known as a “rest”) to a full night.
 Because the real purpose of these hotels is to get a bit of adult-time in, many love hotels can be decorated with tacky hearts, dim lighting, and large beds.
 Reception is also behind a mirrored wall or screen for maximum privacy of the guests.

-Love hotels are also on my list of weirdest hotels around Japan – check out that list for more weird Tokyo inspiration!
+Love hotels are also on my list of weirdest hotels around Japan – check out that list for more weird Tokyo inspiration.

 39. Find unique vending machines

 Tokyo is covered in vending machines.
-This cheap and ultra-convenient way of purchasing drinks around Tokyo actually extends to other consumables and items too.
+This cheap and ultra-convenient way of purchasing snacks, drinks, and ice creams around Tokyo extends to other consumables too.
 Go on a unique vending machine hunt for this next weird thing to do in Tokyo!
-By weird, I mean have you ever bought alcohol from a vending machine (no ID needed)?
-What about packets of bug snacks, cans of cake, or fish broth?

 Check out this blog post for specific locations and items that you can score as part of a unique and weird vending machine hunt across Tokyo.